minimo6caracteres/tyron/README.md

 ---

 ## What is tyron?
-Tyron is an e-commerce app for the end-user.
+An e-commerce app for the end-user.
 Where you could buy - and sell - products and services, as well as your data.

 :zap: **tyron.identity**: Every time you want to buy from an online shop you have to use an account managed by them and they  can store your data for a long time.
 What if instead of many usernames and passwords, you could use your self-sovereign identity (SSI)?
 A digital identity anchored in a system that allows you to manage your privacy by creating different decentralized identifiers (DIDs).
 For each company you communicate with, you could create a unique DID and decide what private information they have access to.